- Code Enforcement

 What is the Code Enforcement Unit?

-The Code Enforcement Unit of the Branson Police Department is responsible for enforcing the city's ordinances to ensure that all structures and uses comply with the applicable standards and permit requirements adopted by the Board of Alderman.
+The Code Enforcement Division of the Community Development Department is responsible for enforcing the city's ordinances to ensure that all structures and uses comply with the applicable standards and permit requirements adopted by the Board of Alderman.
 These standards are intended to maintain public health, safety, and welfare while protecting community values and natural resources.

 The Code Enforcement Unit is primarily responsible for enforcing Chapter 18 and 58 of the municipal code as well as the International Property Maintenance code that has been adopted by the Board of Alderman.